 Another policy-linked matter is that of the restrictions around intellectual property (IP), whereby it cannot be sold for a period of three years post-SPII funding.
-The European Commission's research found that it is best practice to vest initial ownership of results and inventions funded by public funds to the public research organisation where the research was conducted.
+The European Commission's research into IP best practice found that it is best practice to vest initial ownership of results and inventions funded by public funds to the public research organisation where the research was conducted40.
 However, this was said to discourage private sector partners, given that the purpose of innovation is to realise a competitive advantage, which is frequently embodied in the IP.
+An example of this is the above-mentioned large company that withdrew from SPII as a result of pressure from a private sector investor.